R3dD3v/metasnatch/README.md

 Currently
 - Functions as needed
-- You can freely choose your radio station
+- You can freely choose your radio station (As long as it pulls data from api.iheart.com)
 - No protections for entering the wrong ID

 TODO
 - Pull radio station data
+- Fix all cases where iHeart doesn't pull metadata from api.iheart.com